OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/rvol.md

 ---
 title: rvol
-description: This page provides documentation for rvol, a feature of the OpenBB Terminal.
+description: "This page provides documentation for rvol, a feature of the OpenBB Terminal."
   It includes details about how to get rolling volatility and display a chart of it, including the use of the PortfolioEngine class and various window sizes.
 keywords: